Today’s industrial users are looking beyond rental rates to consider transportation and inventory carrying costs when making location decisions.

 CRE companies must take proactive steps to develop succession plans for management and other key positions.

-By: Rachel Brown, freelance writer
+By: Rachel Brown

 A CRE services and investment organization has long recognized the value of a diverse workforce.